• Skip to main content

 Add ground pork and cook until browned.

-Add sauce mixture to the pan and turn down your heat to medium heat
+Stir in sauce mixture and turn down your heat to medium heat.

 Adding sauce to cooked ground pork.